Hardware Design Seminar/Proseminar

 List of Topics

 Below you will find a list of suggested topics.
 If you are interested in implementing an aspect not listed below, please let us know!
-We are open to suggestions.
+We are open to suggestions.- Strictly in-order pipeline: a variant of an in-order pipeline particularly suited for use in hard real-time systems.
+Find out more in the following paper.

 Modus Operandi